 - 2 ½ cups 500 ml heavy cream, cold

 - 5 oz 150 ml sweetened condensed milk, cold ( see note below ↓)

 - 1 teaspoon vanilla bean paste or vanilla extract

-- 2 tablespoon espresso powder (I used Via Roma Espresso Instant Coffee)
+- 2 tbsp. espresso powder I used Via Roma Espresso Instant Coffee

 - lemon juice for cleaning the bowl and whisk